-- when the subscriber cannot prove his/her rights to proposed DN, - validity date of the applicant's identity document, whose data (number and series number) included in the certificate is shorter than the certificate's validity date, - if there is suspicion or certainty that the subscriber falsified the data or stated false data. - if the applicant fails to deliver the required set of formal documents, constituting as an attachment to the application, - in case of detection of hand-written corrections or modifications in submitted formal documents, - if the validity date of submitted documents is exceeded the documents whose date of signature exceeds 3 months in the moment of its reception in Certum (in electronic or paper form), - if the validity date of certificate application is exceeded the applications whose filling date exceeds 3 months in the moment of its reception in Certum (in electronic or paper form), - from other reasons not specified above, upon prior notice of security inspector.
+- when the subscriber cannot prove his/her rights to proposed DN. - validity date of the applicant's identity document, whose data (number and series number) included in the certificate is shorter than the certificate's validity date, - if there is suspicion or certainty that the subscriber falsified the data or stated false data, - if the applicant fails to deliver the required set of formal documents, constituting as an attachment to the application, - in case of detection of hand-written corrections or modifications in submitted formal documents, - if the validity date of submitted documents is exceeded the documents whose date of creation exceeds 3 months, - if the validity date of certificate application is exceeded the applications whose filling date exceeds 3 months, - from other reasons not specified above, upon prior notice of security inspector.